 Our affiliation with The Richards Group promotes cross-pollination of strategic and creative ideas for both the general market and the Hispanic and multicultural segments.
 Through partnership, we pioneered the Total Market Approach, in which a brand strategy and creative are developed in harmony with our clients’ general market agencies to help preserve and promote a consistent brand voice.

-Richards/Lerma is comprised of some of advertising’s most talented individuals, with experience spanning both Hispanic and general market and including a broad range of categories and brands.
+Richards/Lerma is composed of some of advertising’s most talented individuals, with experience spanning both Hispanic and general market and including a broad range of categories and brands.

 Prior to launching Richards/Lerma, Pete led Click Here, a very successful digital agency that has done innovative work for brands like Amstel Light, Chick-fil-A, Casio, Patrón and Travelocity.
 Pete is the quintessential digital native.
 However, being a second-generation Mexican-American, Pete has also kept a pulse on his native culture, and he’s intent on raising the bar in Hispanic marketing as well.